-Matt LeClair is a freelance photographer, videographer, filmmaker, and owner of LeCLAIR IMAGE LLC, a small business based in Washington, D.C.
-Throughout seven years of professional experience in commercial photography, live event streaming, television, and film, Matt has worked as a cinematographer, photographer, writer, director, assistant director, technical director, producer, editor, sound recordist, digital imaging technician, camera assistant, and camera operator.
-An artist known for documenting moments with elegance and honesty, he creates visual stories using his chosen tools: cameras, lighting, and sound design.
-Whether shooting portraits, weddings, conferences, performances, or promotional ads, Matt expresses his ultimate ambition to decipher the art and science behind his craft.
+Matt LeClair is a freelance photographer, videographer, editor, filmmaker, and owner of LeCLAIR IMAGE LLC, a small business based in Washington, D.C.
+Throughout seven years of professional experience in commercial photography, live event streaming, television, and film, Matt has worked as a cinematographer, photographer, writer, director, assistant director, technical director, producer, editor, sound recordist, digital imaging technician, gaffer, camera assistant, and camera operator.
+An artist known for documenting moments with elegance and honesty, he creates visual stories using cameras and light.
+Whether shooting portraits, weddings, performances, corporate events, or advertising, Matt brings his attention to detail, unique eye, and passion for quality.

 During the past several years, Matt worked as Director of Photography (DP) and editor on the winning team for Stone Soup Films 2016 Doc‐in‐a‐Day Competition.
 Also as DP, his team was Runner‐Up to Best Film for “King’s Crossing” at the 2015 Baltimore 48‐Hour Film Project.
 His work as sound recordist helped his team win the Grand Prize in 2014 for “Game Night” at The DC Speakeasy Shorts Competition.
 In August 2014, Matt was elected as Membership Chair on the Television Internet & Video Association (TIVA) board of directors.
 His diverse background has allowed him to serve in many capacities within the photo and film communities, spanning more than two decades.
 Matt’s work has been featured on Home & Garden Television (HGTV), New Hampshire public access television, Massachusetts Institute of Technology (MIT) campus television, course materials for Worcester Polytechnic Institute (WPI), as well as numerous corporate, nonprofit, and academic websites.